The future of commercial real estate (CRE) is looking smart. With increased government pressure on...

 The first step in becoming more efficient with your available office space is understanding the utilization rate for the area you have available - this could be done by building, floor, department, or even individual rooms.
 Taking the office space optimization equation (Number of employees ÷ Total workplace capacity), you’ll come up with a percentage that indicates whether opportunities exist to implement change.

-The best part about utilizing your office space efficiently are the many tangible benefits, which include increased productivity, lower absenteeism among staff, and improved workplace culture for your company.
+The best part about utilizing your office space efficiently is the many tangible benefits, which include increased productivity, lower absenteeism among staff, and improved workplace culture for your company.
 The process of optimizing your office space, however, can be time-consuming and often requires outside help to ensure you generate the right metrics and then take effective action.

 One of the most important considerations for businesses is cash flow.
 A trend has emerged in recent years where companies are looking to optimize their expenditure on real estate and optimize office spaces with as little money spent as possible.
 Business leaders look for low-cost options that allow them to make quick decisions without spending time researching each option; they want solutions that offer maximum flexibility within current building structures.